Master of Arts in Language and Linguistics

 To meet the specific entry requirement for this programme you must also:

 - completed a bachelor degree project, and/or other independently written academic papers, in the subject chosen for the Master’s programme.
-The word count for these written samples of work should be between 6000 and 8000 words in total, or longer if the BA thesis itself is longer (excluding the references and possible appendices)

 Selection – common to all specialisations

-The Bachelor's degree essay
+The Bachelor's degree thesis